2022 Houston Astros season: July

 Four more Astros were named to the All-Star team per MLB's unveiling of the reserves and pitching staffs on July 10.
-Verlander received his ninth overall selection, and the trio of Álvarez, Tucker, and Valdez were named for the first time. Álvarez was leading the major leagues in OPS (1.058) and third in home runs (26).
+Verlander received his ninth overall selection, and the trio of Alvarez, Tucker, and Valdez were named for the first time.
+Alvarez was leading the major leagues in OPS (1.058) and third in home runs (26).
 Valdez put together a stellar first half with an ERA (2.64) second on the Astros' staff to only Verlander (2.00).
 Tucker batted .259 with 16 home runs, ranked fourth in the AL in RBI (58) and tied for fifth in steals (14).
 He garnered 10 Defensive Runs Saved, per Fangraphs, tied with Brett Phillips for the lead among AL outfielders.
 Per STATS, LLC, Verlander became the first pitcher in history to have reached or exceeded the following as of an All-Star break: 2.00 ERA, 12 wins, .800 winning percentage, .200 batting average against, 0.900 WHIP, and a strikeout-to-walk ratio of 5.00.

-Due to lingering right hand inflammation, the Astros placed Yordan Álvarez on the 10-day injured list.
+Due to lingering right hand inflammation, the Astros placed Yordan Alvarez on the 10-day injured list.
 Stemming from an injury that occurred while swinging versus the White Sox on June 18, he subsequently missed time but the condition had become “progressively worse,” commented manager Dusty Baker.
 It precluded him from participating in the All-Star Game.
-The Astros called up José Siri from AAA Sugar Land to take Álvarez' place on the active roster.
+The Astros called up José Siri from AAA Sugar Land to take Alvarez' place on the active roster.

 Starting pitcher Jake Odorizzi delivered seven stellar innings on July 10, Korey Lee achieved his first three major league hits and RBI, and Kyle Tucker hit his 17th home run as Houston cruised to a 6–1 win.
 It was their 11th win in 13 games.
 In the fifth inning, Lee hit a soft single through the infield to score Jake Meyers for his first hit and RBI.
 Lee added a two-run double in the seventh and singled to lead off the ninth.
 Odorizzi (4–2) threw seven scoreless innings and struck out a season-high seven.